gsass/gsass.site/src/portfolio.md

 We've been focusing on our users API and user settings APIs recently.
 To date I've worked on:
 - Implmenting user groups
-- Adding custom user roles with configurable permissions
+- Adding custom user roles with configurable permissions,
 - Securing production instances with authorization checks for sysadmins (technical lead)
 - Building APIs for user settings and user online statuses (technical lead)
+  - Part of an ongoing effort to break Tulip's configuration plane out of the current monolith

 ## 2021 - dbt Labs: Task orchestration, API design, and user experience